Paget’s disease of the bone

 - Have no symptoms and no evidence of active disease

-Acetaminophen (Tylenol) or nonsteroidal anti-inflammatory medications (NSAIDs) may also be given for pain.
-Orthopedic surgery may be needed to correct a deformity in severe cases.
+Acetaminophen (Tylenol) or non-steroidal anti-inflammatory medications (NSAIDs) may also be given for pain.
+In severe cases, orthopedic surgery may be needed to correct a deformity.

-Disease activity and symptoms can generally be controlled with current medications.
-A small percentage of patients may develop a cancer of the bone called osteosarcoma.
+Most of the time, the condition can be controlled with medicines.
+A small number of people may develop a cancer of the bone called osteosarcoma.
 Some patients will need joint replacement surgery.

-Call for an appointment with your health care provider if you develop symptoms of Paget's disease.
+Call your health care provider if you develop symptoms of Paget's disease.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.